Wojciech Kurtyka: Career

 His climbs in Poland consist of many difficult climbs – in crags, the hardest free climbs and free solo climbs of the time.
 In the Tatra Mountains he did a lot of first free ascents, first ascents in winter and established new winter routes.

 Kurtyka became well known abroad in early 1973 after achieving the first winter ascent of Trollveggen (Troll Wall) in Norway, the highest vertical cliff on the continent (4 men Polish team, see the list of climbs below).
 He started in Greater Ranges in 1972, completing a little-known – but important according to him – first ascent of the wall of Akher Chogh in Hindu Kush, in lightweight, alpine style.
 He started climbing in the Himalayas in 1974.
 After participating in two big Polish national expeditions in 1974 and 1976, he gradually turned to lightweight expeditions.

-His teammates were such world-class Himalayan climbers as, among others, Alex MacIntyre (1977, 1978, 1980, 1981), Jerzy Kukuczka (1981, 1983, 1984), Doug Scott (1993, Nanga Parbat attempt), Erhard Loretan (1988, 1990, 1991, 1997), Reinhold Messner (1982, Cho Oyu winter attempt), Yasushi Yamanoi (2000, 2001, K2 and Latok attempts).
+His teammates were such world-class Himalayan climbers as, among others, Alex MacIntyre (1977, 1978, 1980, 1981), Jerzy Kukuczka (1981, 1983, 1984), Doug Scott (1993, Nanga Parbat attempt), Erhard Loretan (1988, 1990, 1991, 1997), Reinhold Messner (1982, Cho Oyu winter attempt), Noboru Yamada (1986 Trango Towers attempt), Yasushi Yamanoi (2000, 2001, K2 and Latok attempts).

 The ideas of minimal equipment and support even on the most difficult walls and highest peaks was included in his philosophical concept of the "path of the mountain".

 Kurtyka's and Robert Schauer's (Austrian) climb of the west face (Shining Wall) of Gasherbrum IV in 1985 was selected by Climbing magazine as one of the 10 most impressive climbs of the 20th century (including rock climbing, bouldering etc.).

 Besides being a climber, Kurtyka is author of many articles on climbing published in Polish and English.
 He is also an inventor (around 1980) of the local Polish grading system of free climbs.
 This system uses an opened scale, called "Kurtyka scale" or "Krakowska scale".

 In 2016, he received the Piolet d'Or Carrière (Lifetime Achievement Award).